produck/crank/packages/crank/README.md

 ```

 ### Execute a program
-You can execute program and get returnValue.
+You can execute program and get returned value.

 The function of program should be `GeneratorFunction` or `AsyncGeneratorFunction`.\
 The `main` function is required.\